Travel tips for visiting Amsterdam: essential travel tips

 The Canal Ring in Amsterdam was recognized by UNESCO as a world-acclaimed monument in 2010.
 The city has 165 canals and 1,281 bridges.
 They originated in the 17th century when Amsterdam was looking for a way to transport food and other goods to the city centre as quickly and efficiently as possible, while simultaneously controlling the water and keeping potential enemy armies at bay.

 The result is a beautifully designed and structured maze of canals that give Amsterdam its unique character.
 The canals are icons of the capital city, which is why Amsterdam does its utmost to maintain and protect them.

 Museums of Amsterdam

-One of Amsterdam’s most impressive and popular museums, the Rijksmuseum boasts a diverse collection steeped in more than eight centuries of history.
+One museum in Amsterdam you must see is the most impressive and popular museum the Rijksmuseum boasts a diverse collection steeped in more than eight centuries of history.
 Visitors can expect to see works from all the Dutch Masters of the 17th century: Rembrandt, Vermeer and Van Gogh.